scyclow/flashbot/README.md

 4. How to estimate gas transaction and get transaction data - i have been using etherscan.io and MetaMask but fee is insanely high
 <img width="1422" alt="Screen Shot 2021-12-07 at 13 51 44" src="https://user-images.githubusercontent.com/8282513/145187810-c870942a-f379-4b3b-b13d-8431d99431cc.png">

+# Plan
+1. Create Infura project and retrieve API key - DONE
+2. Estimate gas prices
+3. Create transaction data using Etherscan.io and Metamask
+4. Test on goerli
+5. Run it